Create a good export plan

 About your market

-Find out the opportunities and challenges, eg:
+Find out the opportunities and challenges, for example:

 • the market size, both in geographical size and dollar value